-VIP teams composed of both students and researchers are multidisciplinary and vertically integrated, which means that both first-year students from the social platform and residency students can work on the same team.
-Accordingly, a full-fledged team is formed, in which students acquire knowledge both from experienced lecturers and from their team members.
+The VIP teams are composed of both students and researchers.
+They're multidisciplinary and vertically integrated, which means that both first-year students from the social platform and residency students can work in the same teams.
+This creates well-rounded teams in which students can learn from both experienced lecturers and their team members.

-The planned composition of a team is from 5 to 15 students, and there are no application restrictions.
-Thus, students can work in the VIP team for the rest of their studies or for only one semester.
+Teams can be made up of between 5 and 15 students, and there are no application restrictions.
+Students can work in a VIP team for the duration of their studies or for one semester only.

 One of the main benefits of this project is the free access to university resources.
-I consider the team members' knowledge and experience - leading researcher Žanna Martinsone and specialist Aneka Kļaviņa - to be the most valuable resources.
-They have shared their knowledge with us by providing advice so that I can perform work tasks independently.
-I also recommend other students to take this opportunity to participate in this project and be able to work closely with the leading specialists in this field.
-This project gives me an in-depth understanding of the research processes, the work of the RSU laboratory, as well as the opportunity to acquire various practical skills.
+I consider our team members' knowledge and experience to be the most valuable resources.
+Leading researcher Žanna Martinsone and specialist Aneka Kļaviņa have shared their knowledge with us by providing advice so that I can perform my work independently.
+I also recommend other students to make use of this opportunity and work closely with the leading specialists in this field.
+This project gives me an in-depth understanding of research processes, how an RSU laboratory works, as well as the opportunity to learn various practical skills.